CSCfi/wiki-birds/README.md

 # Python script to retrieve birds information from Wikipedia
-This python script will retrieve information from wikipedia.
+This python script will retrieve information from wikipedia surch as Page title, URL, image URL.
+It also checks if the wiki page exists.
 Here an output example:
 ```
 python3 wiki.py "Haarapääsky"